 Examples of How Resistance Keeps You From Achieving Your Goals

 Ed Mylett talks about self-sabotage like this…he says that everyone has a “temperature” they operate at, whether they are aware of it or not.
 When they take action towards their goals, like working out or turning up the heat in their house, it raises their temperature.
-After their temperature raises, they naturally do things to bring their temperature back down…typically through self-sabotage.
+After their temperature rises, they naturally do things to bring their temperature back down…typically through self-sabotage.
 Why?
-Because it’s where they are comfortable, so their brain does what it can to keep the status quo.
+Because it’s where they are comfortable, their brain does what it can to keep the status quo.

 In my own life, this played out with my Dairy Queen habit.
 Going to Dairy Queen once in a while was never the problem.
 It’s when I made it a weekly habit that it kept me from reaching my health and fitness goals.
-I made excuses for my habit, because I was taking my family with me…but it became a form of resistance for me (self-sabotage).
+I made excuses for my habit because I was taking my family with me…but it became a form of resistance for me (self-sabotage).